 Celebrating the Arts in Mirboo North on Mother’s Day Weekend

-On Mother’s Day, the celebration of the Arts will continue at the Shire Hall with the Art Show re-opening at 10am.
+On Mother’s Day, Sunday 14th May, the celebration of the Arts will be focused in the Shire Hall and adjoining Marquee with the Art Show re-opening at 10am.
 There will be a delicious array of sweet and savoury nibbles for both morning and afternoon tea.
-There will be also be two auctions of the Primary School Art Works: at 11am and then again at 12 noon.
-This much anticipated event is always exciting - or nerve-wracking for those who wish to bring home their children’s art works.
-Later on in the afternoon, we are delighted to announce that we will have live music from Dan Musil and Beau Atkinson between 1.30 and 3.30pm.
+During the morning, the children from the Primary School will be drumming up a storm, then the remaining kids Art Works will be auctioned at 11am.
+This much anticipated event is always exciting – or nerve-wracking for those who wish to bring home their children’s art works.
+Later on in the afternoon, there will be live music: Ricky Allan will be playing Piedmont Blues music between 1.30 and 3.30pm.

-What more could your mother want on Mother’s Day than a mouth-watering morning or afternoon tea, surrounded by art works, beautiful jewellery and live music.
-An energy scan perhaps?
-Choose Life Healing will also be in the Marquee throughout Sunday and perhaps after a weekend of celebrating the arts, it will be time for some alternative therapies to renew body and soul.
+What more could your mother want on Mother’s Day than a mouth-watering morning or afternoon tea, surrounded by beautiful art works and live music.
+A massage, perhaps?
+The wellness team from the Gippsland Massage & Wellness Centre will also be in the Marquee throughout Sunday (as detailed above) and perhaps after a weekend of celebrating, making music, viewing art and learning circus skills, it will be time for some alternative therapies to renew body and soul.

 Now isn’t all that activity and celebration enough to brighten up the whole month of May?
 Come and celebrate the arts with us in Mirboo North!